 Concomitant medication information will be collected for all subjects within 3 days of dosing through the follow-up visit.
 Additionally, use of any non-drug procedural therapies will be recorded for each subject including the nature of the therapy, the date/time of the procedure, and the reason for the therapy.
 Concomitant medication information taken at the time of an SAE will also be collected during the safety data follow-up.

 5.8.1 Prohibited Concomitant Medications

-The use of NSAIDs are prohibited 3 days prior to dosing for all subjects.
+The use of NSAIDs are prohibited 3 days prior to dosing for all subjects with the exception of low-dose (81 mg or less) aspirin.

 5.8.2 Stable Use of Immunosuppressive Medications